mrazomej/phd/docs/src/chapter_04/section_06_microscopy.md

 eccentricity bounds.
 We assumed that single cells projected into two dimensions are roughly $2\,\mu\text{m}$ long and $1\,\mu\text{m}$ wide, so that cells are likely to have an area between $0.5\,\mu\text{m}^2$ and $6\,\mu\text{m}$.
-To determine the eccentricity bounds, we assumed that the a single cell can be approximated by an ellipse with semi-major ($a$) and semi-minor ($b$) axis lengths of $0.5\,\mu\text{m}$ and $0.25\,\mu\text{m}$, respectively.
+To determine the eccentricity bounds, we assumed that a single cell could be approximated by an ellipse with semi-major ($a$) and semi-minor ($b$) axis lengths of $0.5\,\mu\text{m}$ and $0.25\,\mu\text{m}$, respectively.
 The eccentricity of this hypothetical cell can be computed as